-The GSS has been conducted since 1972 by the National Opinion Research Center.
-It measures attitudes toward social and public policy issues, economic status, political events, work, and family life.
+The GSS has been conducted since 1972 by the National Opinion Research Center (NORC).
+This instrument measures attitudes toward social and public policy issues, economic status, political events, work, and family life.
 Some questions are asked each year, and topical modules are administered on a rotating basis that focus on current topics such as gender equity, religious beliefs, and perception of work.

 Figure 1.
 Source: Chapter 5 of How to Lie with Statistics by Darrell Huff